Get Started

 If you want to use a different path for FUSE local data cache, you also need to add the corresponding mount path in the hostPaths section of FUSE.

-By default, FUSE is mounted at /mnt/alluxio/fuse.
-You can view the mounted UFS storage file list in the host’s directory /mnt/alluxio/fuse.
+/mnt/alluxio/fuse.
+You can view the mounted UFS storage file list in the host’s directory/mnt/alluxio/fuse.

 S3 ECR configuration: